If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Do White Hats Turn Yellow?

-Now that your hat is looking clean and smelling fresh, you can happily wear it again without grossing out the people around you!
+Now that your hat is looking clean and smelling fresh, you can rock it again without worrying about sweat stains or bad odors.

 Feedback: Was This Article Helpful?